jesuisjohan/Dino-Phaser/readme.md

 ## TypeScript ESLint

-This template uses a basic `typescript-eslint` set up for code linting.
+This game uses a basic `typescript-eslint` set up for code linting.

 It does not aim to be opinionated.